 When can I enable the lifecycle management feature?

-To further reduce storage costs, you can configure a lifecycle policy for both the IA storage class and the Archive storage class.
+To further reduce storage costs, configure a lifecycle policy for both the IA storage class and the Archive storage class.
 If files meet the rules configured in the lifecycle policy, File Storage NAS (NAS) executes the lifecycle policy with the minimal overhead.
 For more information, see Lifecycle management.

 Why am I unable to enable the lifecycle management feature for my file system?